 In many ways, this is something of a sweet spot in the wireless headphone market.
-You will notice a marked improvement from the ~$100 models, but won’t have to shell out for the often fairly niche offerings of the very top-end.
-Instead, if you make the right choice after carefully considering your needs and priorities, you should find yourself with a high quality, long lasting pair of headphones that tick pretty much all the boxes you could hope for.
+You will notice a marked improvement from the ultra-budget models, but won’t have to shell out for the often fairly niche offerings of the very top-end.
+Instead, if you make the right choice after carefully considering your needs and priorities, you should find yourself with a high-quality, long-lasting pair of headphones that tick pretty much all the boxes you could hope for.

 Last update on 2021-10-24 at 10:22 / Affiliate links / Images from Amazon Product Advertising API